dovletov/dovletov.github.io/_posts/2019-03-03-my-favourite-movies.md

 00. [Apocalypto](https://www.imdb.com/title/tt0472043/) -- "Everything has a beginning and an end, and all civilizations have operated like that" (c) Mel Gibson
 00. [City of God](https://www.imdb.com/title/tt0317248/) -- "Get that chicken, dude!"
 00. [Birdman or (The Unexpected Virtue of Ignorance)](https://www.imdb.com/title/tt2562232/) -- black comedy about a superhero.
+00. [Capernaüm](https://www.imdb.com/title/tt8267604/) -- "Why are you suing your parents?"
+"For giving me life."
 00. [Equilibrium](https://www.imdb.com/title/tt0238380/) -- No feeling!
 00. [Love Actually](https://www.imdb.com/title/tt0314331/) -- better watch it several days before Christmas.
 <!--more-->